Arrow-zb/arrow-cli/README.md

 # @arrow-zb/cli
 It was originally planned to be named arrow cli.
-Unfortunately, it already exists in NPM, so it can only be named @ arrow-zb/cli
+Unfortunately, it already exists in NPM, so it can only be named @ arrow-zb/cli。

+This is a scaffold for quickly creating the front end project of Arrow.
+You can choose the basic template you need.
+It will download the corresponding template for you, making your development project more agile, simpler, and more time devoted to the business rather than the basic framework.

 English | [简体中文](./docs/README.zh-CN.md)